fogbow/fogbowcloud.org/content/pages/interoperability-behavioral-plugins.md

 ## Compute Plugin

-The Compute Plugin is responsible for requesting, getting, and deleting instances at the local cloud.
-Different plugins can require different information depending on their implementation.
-Fogbow manager assumes that all cloud users have quota defined and all information at ```manager.conf``` file are correct.
-If not, the behaviour of federation may not be the expected.
+The Compute Plugin is responsible for requesting, getting, and deleting instances in the local cloud.

 ### Configure

-You need to add the compute plugin contents according to plugin that will be used.
-These examples show the required properties for the plugins currently available.
+Different plugins can require different information depending on their implementation.
+The values identified with the $ symbol must be replaced according with the specificities of each deploy.
+The examples below show the required properties for the plugins currently available.

 ##### OpenStack OCCI Compute Plugin